 The course includes an overview of diagnostic and remedial methods which are appropriate for corrective reading instruction in the regular classroom and for individualized instruction in a reading clinic or chapter program.
-Students will present three micro-teaching lessons incorporating technology.
-Students will also be evaluating education Web sites for classroom use.
+Students apply foundational knowledge in reading instruction and remedial instruction for the remedial reading practicum.
+Student demonstrate teaching competencies in reading instruction and assessment, and evaluate Internet resources that might be used to teach to multiple learning styles.
+A field-based teacher observation is completed.
 The course is required for the North Dakota Reading Credential.
 Pre-requisite: EDUC 318.
 Fall, Spring, Summer.

-EDUC351 REMEDIAL READING PRACTICUM
+EDUC 351 REMEDIAL READING PRACTICUM

-This course offers actual clinical case work applying the diagnostic and remedial reading methods covered in EDUC 350.
-Participants in the course tutor an elementary student in the Mayville-Portland CG Chapter I program.
+This course offers actual clinical experience applying the diagnostic and remedial reading methods covered in EDUC 350.
+Students will meet weekly to prepare for the field experience and then during the field experience to provide support for interventional practices that are being applied.
+An analysis of the case study experience allows students the application of theory to practice in tutoring an elementary student.
 The course is required for the North Dakota Reading Credential.
-Pre-requisite: EDUC 350.
-Spring, Summer.
+Prerequisite: EDUC 350.
+Spring; Summer online.